WebAssembly/component-model/design/mvp/Explainer.md

 ##### 🧵 Threads

+The [shared-everything-threads] proposal adds component model built-ins for thread management.
+These are specified as built-ins and not core WebAssembly instructions because browsers expect this functionality to come from existing Web/JS APIs.

 The `thread.spawn` built-in has type `[f:(ref null $f) n:i32 c:i32] -> []` and
 spawns a new thread by invoking the shared function `f` `n` times while passing `c` to each.